Alluxio/alluxio/docs/en/operation/Journal.md

 By default, if a master encounters corruption when replaying a journal it will automatically take a backup of the state up to the corrupted entry in the configured backup directory.
 The master will notice the corruption when elected leader.
-The backup directory is configured by `alluxio.master.backup.directory`.
+The backup directory is configured by `alluxio.coordinator.backup.directory`.
-This feature can be disabled by setting `alluxio.master.journal.backup.when.corrupted` to `false`.
+This feature can be disabled by setting `alluxio.coordinator.journal.backup.when.corrupted` to `false`.

 ### Get a human-readable journal